BankApp-project/auth/wiki/Home.md

 providers (like Resend) to send verification codes to users.

 **Integration Details:**

-- Consumes messages from `otp-notification-queue`
-- Processes `OtpNotification` events with email and OTP data
+- Processes `EmailNotificationPayload` events with email and OTP data
 - See the [Notification Integration Guide](Notification-Integration) for complete setup

 **Quick Start:**